Dry Eye Drug Pipeline

 Between 2 & 3

-We list drugs here if they have completed Phase 2 trials within the past two years but no further activity has been announced yet.
+We list drugs here if they have completed Phase 2 trials within the past two years but have not yet commended Phase 3.

 • OCS-02 is described as “an anti-TNFα eye drop candidate specifically designed to treat ocular inflammation, has the potential transform the treatment paradigm of DED with a precision medicine strategy.”